 4. DISCUSSION

 We developed a minimally invasive method of inferring sperm whale developmental stage and sex by leveraging prior knowledge on sperm whale morphometric development and sexual dimorphism.
-AUV-based body length (TL) estimates provide useful proxies for developmental stages and can help refine the traditionally used ‘calf/mature female-immature/mature male’ classification system.
+UAV-based body length (TL) estimates provide useful proxies for developmental stages and can help refine the traditionally used ‘calf/mature female-immature/mature male’ classification system.
 Applying Bayesian theory, we estimated the posterior probabilities of individuals belonging to either sex given their TL and NRflipper.
 Despite uncertainty arising from different sources of measurement error, we found that nose-to-body ratio measurements based on snout to flipper distances (NRflipper) reliably captured the development of sexual dimorphism in sperm whales’ noses (Nishiwaki et al. 1963, Cranford 1999).
 While some individuals could be classified as males or females with high confidence based on their posterior probability estimates, others lacked the certainty to be assigned as either.
 Our inspection of peduncle dive patterns (PD) illustrates how our numeric representation of morphological ‘femaleness’ and developmental stage inferences can inform behavioural analyses in the future.
-Based on simple photogrammetric measurements and a low-cost UAS system, our approach can add key demographic information into sperm whale behavioural analyses and population models.
+Based on simple photogrammetric measurements and a low-cost UAV system, our approach can add key demographic information into sperm whale behavioural analyses and population models.

-4.1 | Age class inferences
+4.1 | Developmental stage inferences

 The uncertainty in TL estimates of our UAV system (CV = 2.0%) fell in the lower range of boat-based photogrammetric methods relying on laser photogrammetry used in the past (CV = 1.3 - 5.1%; Gordon 1990, Dawson et al. 1995, Jaquet 2006).
 However, our UAV system had higher uncertainty compared to state-of-the-art approaches for measuring sperm whales with UAV systems equipped with laser altimeters (CV = 1.0%; Dickson et al. 2021).
 Still, we found that our morphometric estimates of total body length remained within previously reported size ranges for sperm whales obtained through direct measurements (Best et al. 1984, Evans & Hindell 2004).
 While some research objectives, like detecting individual changes in morphometry over time, may require a higher level of precision, some uncertainty may be acceptable in studies looking at general patterns across a population (e.g., Waters & Whitehead 1990).
 This is particularly valuable for a population of highly mobile individuals that is impractical (if not impossible) to track over time.
 Additionally, information on measurement error can be incorporated in statistical analyses, allowing for a measured interpretation of resulting patterns and parameter estimates (e.g., Bierlich et al. 2021).